Blog

 A Robinson UCLA replica football jersey sells at Ebbets Field Flannels (of all company names) for $350.

-At Pasadena Junior College, he wore No. 55 in football — that’s what he’s wearing on a statue outside the Rose Bowl honoring that part of his life.
-Robinson owns a school record for the longest run from scrimmage, 99 yards.
+First, at PCC, Robinson wore No. 55 in football — that’s what he’s wearing on a statue outside the Rose Bowl honoring that part of his life.
+Robinson still owns a school record for the longest run from scrimmage, 99 yards.

-But for the two years he played at UCLA, No. 28 became quite magical.
+But for the two years he played football at UCLA, No. 28 became quite magical.

 Here’s a summary of Andy Wittry of NCAA.com pieced it together in 2024 through newspaper clippings: